MTG/essentia/doc/sphinxdoc/models.rst

 Discogs-EffNet
 ^^^^^^^^^^^^^^

-Audio embedding models trained with a classification or contrastive learning objective using an in-house dataset annotated with Discogs metadata.
+Audio embedding models trained with classification and contrastive learning objectives using an in-house dataset annotated with Discogs metadata.
-The classification model was trained on music style labels and the contrastive learning models were trained on ``artist``, ``label`` (record label), ``release`` (album), and ``track`` (self-supervised) similarity.
-Additionally, ``multi`` was trained in multiple similarity tasks simultaneously.
+The classification model was trained to predict music style labels.
+The contrastive learning models were trained to learn music similarity capable of grouping audio tracks coming from the same artist, ``label`` (record label), ``release`` (album), or segments of the same ``track`` itself (self-supervised learning).
+Additionally, ``multi`` was trained in multiple similarity targets simultaneously.

 Models: